Procedure Guide ·Pyometra Surgery ·2026

 Why It's Done

-Pyometra is a bacterial infection of the uterus that fills it with pus.
-It occurs in unspayed females, typically 4-8 weeks after a heat cycle.
+Pyometra is a bacterial uterine infection in unspayed females, appearing 4-8 weeks after a heat cycle.
 Open pyometra (vaginal discharge) is easier to diagnose.
-Closed pyometra (no discharge) is more dangerous because the uterus can rupture, causing peritonitis and sepsis.
-About 25% of unspayed females develop pyometra.
-Affects 25% of unspayed females
+Closed pyometra (no discharge) risks uterine rupture, peritonitis, and sepsis.
+25% of unspayed females develop it.

 The Process

-Emergency ovariohysterectomy (spay) removes the infected uterus and both ovaries.
-The surgery is more complex and riskier than a routine spay because the uterus is enlarged, fragile, and filled with infection.
-IV fluids and antibiotics are started before surgery.
-The dog is stabilized as much as possible before anesthesia.
-Hospitalization for 1-3 days post-surgery.
+Emergency ovariohysterectomy removes the infected uterus and ovaries.
+The uterus is enlarged, fragile, and infected.
+IV fluids and antibiotics stabilize the dog before anesthesia.
+Hospitalization: 1-3 days post-surgery.
 More complex and risky than routine spay

 Cost Breakdown - $1,500-$4,000